Outsourcing offshore? How to pick the perfect partner (and get customers on board)

 Understanding the service offshoring fit

 The findings suggest that service offshoring fit is activated by ‘extrinsic cues’ such as the offshore service provider’s location, reputation, and technology capability.
-The authors conclude that for brands to have a good reputation, the first action companies should consider when selecting offshore partners is to evaluate how their customers will view this offshoring partnership.
+The authors conclude that, for brands to maintain a good reputation, the first step companies should take when selecting offshore partners is to evaluate how their customers will view the partnership.
 They explain: “Attitudes are an overall favourability towards a brand or a company.
 It could be positive or negative.
-It is essential in retaining customers since customers with negative attitudes will eventually leave the company or brand and find alternative ones.
+It is essential for retaining customers, since those with negative attitudes will eventually leave the company or brand and find alternatives.

 “Most of the studies found that offshoring, in general, will contribute to a negative attitude towards the company or the brand.
 That means customers will develop negative attitudes if the company offshore part of their services.
 Our studies also confirmed this finding.”